 We use cookies so we can give you a better online experience.
 By using this website or closing this window, you are agreeing to our cookie policy.
 You can change your cookie settings in your browser at any time.
 For more information, please see our Privacy Policy.

-Let’s take a step back and define biophilic design.
 According to environmental design consultant Bill Browning, biophilic design embraces our innate affinity for the natural world by “bringing experiences of nature to us in the built environment; this can include living plants, water, daylight, natural materials, fractal patterns and spaces that support prospect views or provide a refuge condition.”

 Browning says these biophilic experiences can reduce stress, improve cognitive function, and enhance mood and creativity — and, by extension, productivity.
 Using natural elements in office design can help relieve employee anxiety and create room for people to breathe.